-Where stumps are to be killed by chemicals, the method and procedure shall comply with BS3998 current at the time of the performance of the Services (or its European equivalent) and any instructions issued by the Council.
-The Council shall approve the product and its active ingredient(s) to be used by the Contractor beforehand.
+Where stumps are to be killed by chemicals, the method and procedure shall comply with BS 3998:2010 TREE

+WORK.
+RECOMMENDATIONS17.
+The Council shall approve the product and its active ingredient(s) to be used by the contractor beforehand.
 The product manufacturer's instructions must be followed exactly.
-The Contractor's operatives shall be trained in the use of chemicals and wear the appropriate protective clothing.
+The contractor's operatives shall be trained in the use of chemicals and wear the appropriate protective clothing.

 It may be appropriate to advise residents that the stump is to be treated chemically.
-The Council shall advise if this notification is required and the Contractor shall be responsible for informing residents.
-The Contractor shall agree the extent of the consultation and the contents and wording of the advisory letter with the Council.
+The Council shall advise if this notification is required and the contractor shall be responsible for informing residents.
+The contractor shall agree the extent of the consultation and the contents and wording of the advisory letter with the Council.